JasonGui-Workspace/Simple_Task_Manager/readme.md

-# Simple Task Management API
+# Simple Task Manager API

 ## Description
 This is a simple RESTful API example built with Express.js for managing tasks.
 It demonstrates basic CRUD (Create, Read, Update, Delete) operations using an in-memory array as the data store.